-My first "real" watercolor set was a Sennelier travel set.
-Sennelier's cobalt looked almost exactly like its ultramarine— just check out the photo below.
+My first "real" pan set was a Sennelier watercolor set.
+Sennelier's Cobalt looked almost exactly like its Ultramarine— just check out the photo below.
 (Click on any of the images to enlarge.)
-Since I really couldn't tell a difference when painting but I preferred the strength of ultramarine, that's the color I stuck with.
+Since I really couldn't tell a difference when painting but I preferred the strength of Ultramarine, that's the color I stuck with.

 Comparing Cobalt Watercolors

-When I recognized that ultramarine wasn't working for me here, I immediately sought out cobalt.
-I wanted to try cobalt because so many artists compare it to my beloved ultramarine... sort of.
+When I recognized that Ultramarine wasn't working for me here, I immediately sought out Cobalt.
+I wanted to try Cobalt because so many artists compare it to Ultramarine... sort of.
 There are clear differences.
 (And I'll get to those below in Cobalt vs Ultramarine: What's the Difference?)
-Being familiar with some of these characteristics, I thought that cool cobalt might work better as a go-to mountain blue.
+Being familiar with some of these characteristics, I thought that cool Cobalt might work better as a go-to mountain blue.

 Since then, I've played a bit with various cobalts.
-All of the cobalts below are PB28 except for Grumbacher Academy's student-grade cobalt hue, which really looks more like an ultramarine.
-And that's because it is!
+All of the Cobalts below are PB28 except for Grumbacher Academy's student-grade Cobalt Hue, which really looks more like an ultramarine because it is.
 (I know, tricky.
 Right?!?)

-Many cobalt hues and student-grade "cobalts" use PB29, which is the usual pigment in ultramarine, or even other blue pigments to lower costs.
+Many cobalt hues and student-grade "cobalts" use PB29 which is the typical pigment in Ultramarine.
+PB28 is a more expensive pigment, so PB29 or other blue pigments are substituted to lower cost.
 This can be confusing for a beginning watercolor artist and is a perfect example of why it's important to ignore manufacturer names and learn to be a label reader.

 Cobalt in Mixes

 As much as I enjoyed playing around with Winsor & Newton cobalt, I noticed that it didn't perform well in mixes.
-It is so delicate that it quickly went washy, even with very little water.
+It's so delicate that it quickly went washy, even with very little water.

-So far, my favorite cobalt in mixes has been M. Graham's cobalt.
-It looks a lot stronger on paper than the W&N (con: not as easy to do smooth glazes and washes) but holds up pretty well in a mix (plus).
+So far, my favorite Cobalt in mixes has been M. Graham's Cobalt.
+It looks a lot stronger on paper than W&N (con: not as easy to do smooth glazes and washes) but holds up pretty well in a mix (plus).
 It's also more affordable than W&N (plus plus).

-In the chart below, you can see that M. Graham cobalt it is more vibrant than W&N, especially in the earth tone mixes, but cobalt still can't compare to the excellent mixes that I get with ultramarine.
+In the chart below, you can see that M. Graham Cobalt it is more vibrant than W&N, especially in earth tone mixes, but Cobalt still can't compare to the excellent mixes that I get with Ultramarine.